wbrawner/jelos.org/docs/configure/themes.md

 Art Book Next allows customizations to artwork, colors and fonts without the need to edit the source XML.
 This enables you to change the look of the theme and retain any changes when JELOS is updated.

 ### Start Here
-- Create the following path on your storage: `~/roms/jelos/theme-customizations/art-book-next/`
+- Create the following path on your storage device: `~/roms/jelos/theme-customizations/art-book-next/`
 - In Theme Configuration make sure distribution is set to `JELOS` (this is needed to make sure the above path is referenced when looking for customization files)

 ### Background Art